About

 How NIIRA 2025 affects you as an individual: 1.
 Proof of Insurance is mandatory for motorists.
 Drivers must provide personal details like name, address and proof of valid Insurance.
 This can either be shown in an electronic or printed form upon evidential request by law enforcement.
 Failure to comply results in fines up to N25,000.
 2. An accident causing injury requires the driver to present their insurance details immediately or report to the nearest police station within 24 hours of the accident.
 Failure to do this may incur a fine of up to N50,000.

 Landlords beware!
-How NIIRA 2025 affects you as a Landlord: All public buildings must be insured.
-Schools, hostels, shopping centres, offices and so forth, there is no exception for non-compliance.
+How NIIRA 2025 affects you as a Landlord in accordance with S76 of the Act.
+All public buildings defined as accessible to the public must be insured.
+Hotels, schools, hostels, hospitals, religious centres, shopping centres, offices and so forth must be insured against hazards.
+This includes fire, floods, earthquake and building collapse.
+There is no exception for non-compliance.
 Landlords will be fined N1m, jailed for 12 months, or both if their property has not been insured against hazards.